 I felt awkward.
 I had never been to church.
 I didn’t know how to act or stand or behave.

-When I started to learn more from reading the Bible I realized that the sins the Bible talked about were not things I thought were sin.
+When I started to learn more from reading the Bible, I realized that the sins the Bible talks about are not things I thought were sins.
+Sin is not just about doing bad things, it’s also about ignoring our Creator.

 I used to be very self-centered and self-reliant.
-Then I learned about how to put God on the throne of my life, letting Him sit in the chair and be in charge; not me.
+Then I learned about how to put God on the “throne” of my life, letting Him sit in the chair and be in charge, not me.

-The depth of love that God has for us, to forgive us and send His own Son to die for us … that’s incredible.
+The depth of love that God has for us, to forgive us and send His own Son to die for us – that’s incredible.
+He’s infallible, invincible and loving.
+It felt good to know that even though I falter and fail, God is always there to fall on.
 That’s a lot to grasp.

 The time I spent with my father throughout my childhood is mostly an angry blur of yelling and crying.

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.